Cooking Temps: When To Cook Hot & Fast, When To Cook Low & Slow, And When To Do Both (Reverse Sear)

 Low and slow is also essential for tough cuts like beef brisket, pork shoulder, and ribs.
 These cuts are too tough to eat at medium rare, 130 to 135°F, the optimum temp for most other cuts of beef and pork.
 They have lots of tough connective tissue.
 But if they are cooked long enough to a mind boggling 203°F or so, magic happens.
 Fats melt and the tough stuff softens up like Marshall Dillon in Miss Kitty's arms (now you know how old I am).

 There is another very good reason to cook low and slow.
 It is easier to hit the bullseye of a slow moving target.
 You stand a better chance of getting the food done to the proper temp without overshooting the mark.
+You widen the window on perfection.
 Food can go from succulent to sucky in a hurry at high heat.

 Also, when you cook low and slow, you give salt time to migrate towards the center seasoning the meat throughout.
 That's because if you salt or brine meat, even if it sits in a brine overnight, the salt takes its time moving towards the center and stays mostly at or near the surface.
 But when meat heats up, the salt moves faster as demonstrated in this original research for AmazingRibs.com by Dr. Blonder.